Alta Newspaper Group: TriCube Media

 Most of the websites associated with Alta and Continental properties are credited to TriCube Media, a division of Alta Newspaper Group based in Medicine Hat, Alberta.
 TriCube Media bills itself as "a full service branding and business development company".
 In addition to the newspapers, its clients include governments, nonprofits, blogs and private businesses.
 Services it provides include web design, web hosting graphic design, online advertising and promotions.

+California

+Alta through its subsidiaries have acquired a number of newspapers throughout California: